-The Telephone Campaign is an annual telethon run by the Development Office for a fortnight.
-It has two primary purposes: to maintain links between current and former students, and to raise money for Fitzwilliam.
+The Telephone Campaigns are telethons run by the Development Office.
+They have two primary purposes: to maintain links between current and former students, and to raise money for Fitzwilliam and its students.

-How is the money raised in the Campaign used?
+How is the money raised in the Campaigns used?

 When you make a gift to the College, you can specify where you would like it allocated.
 We prioritise 'area of greatest need', as this allows us to direct donations to have the most impact.
 Of course, if you wish to support a particular project, you are most welcome to do so.
 Most alumni choose to give to student support, teaching and research, capital projects, or widening participation.

 How do I know if I will be called?

 If you have been selected to be called in a Telephone Campaign, you will receive a letter or email around a fortnight before calling begins.

 In the upcoming Telephone Campaign, students will be telephoning 23 September - 2 October.
 During the week, calling will take place 5.30pm-9pm; at weekends, calling will take place between 10.45am-6pm on Saturdays, and 1.45pm and 8pm on Sundays.
 All calls are made by current students, and they are ringing from Fitzwilliam.

 Are the students paid or do they volunteer?